SEDS/mangrove-catalog/file-close-virtual-method/object-alloc/README.md

 This `object-alloc` version allocates an object on the heap and deletes it in the virtual method. **This version does *not* flag a FP.**

 Below are the test cases I tried.
-Static Code Analysis Tool does not give a warning in any cases.
+Tool C does not give a warning in any cases.

 ### Multiple-class structure (inheritance)